Isla Stewart: Legacy

 While Stewart was matron she founded the League of St Bartholomew's Hospital Nurses, the first organization of nurses in England.
 The League is still active to this day.
-Stewart also helped to found the Matrons' Council for Great Britain and Ireland, and from this body formed the National and International Council of Nurses and the Society for the State Registration of Trained Nurses.
+Stewart also helped to found the Matrons' Council for Great Britain and Ireland, and from this body formed the International Council of Nurses, the National Council of Nurses of Great Britain and Ireland and the Society for the State Registration of Trained Nurses.

 Stewart was also a member of the Nursing Board of Queen Alexandra's Imperial Military Nursing Service and an honorary member of the Irish Nurses' Association and the German Nurses' Association.
 During 1907, Stewart trained many French Nurses and the government later recognized her for this with a special silver medal.

 Stewart introduced a more efficient and orderly nursing program, based upon a solid education.
 Stewart recognized the stigma of being a nurse, and attempted to achieve professional advancement through her reform.
 Effectively combining education and professional organization brought Stewart and her ideals respected around the world.
 Much of Stewart's educational approach in terms of nursing is still practiced as are her methods.
 Stewart illustrated that her intellect and diligence was equal to those of her superiors through her continuing reputation within the medical community.